noobiept/hearts_solitaire/readme.md

 A hearts solitaire game written in typescript.

-- 4 players (west / east / north / south( player )
+- 4 players (west / east / north / south).
+- The human player is always in the south position.

-- each player starts with 13 cards
+- Each player starts with 13 cards.
-- objective is to get the least amount of points
+- The objective is to get the least amount of points.
-- game ends when one player reaches 100 points
+- The game ends when one player has over 100 points.

-- before each hand begins, each player chooses 3 cards and passes to other player (repeat)
+- Before each hand begins, each player chooses 3 cards and passes to other player.
     - first pass to left
     - second pass to right
     - third pass to front
+    - repeat from the start
+- After selecting 3 cards, click on the arrow in the center.
-- clock-wise turns (for example: north, east, south, west)
+- The play order is clock-wise (for example: north, east, south, west).

-- each player needs to follow the suit (play a card of the same suit as the lead card (last card played))
+- Each player needs to follow the suit (play a card of the same suit as the lead card (last card played)).
-- if doesn't have a card of that suit, then he can play any other card
+- If a player doesn't have a card of that suit, then he can play any other card.
-- you gain points by getting a card from the heart suits, or the queen of spades
+- You gain points by getting a card from the heart suits, or the queen of spades (so you want to avoid those!).
-- the player holding the 2 of clubs starts the first turn
+- The player holding the 2 of clubs starts the first turn.
-- the player that wins the turn, gets to start the next turn
+- The player that wins the turn, gets to start the next turn.
-- no penalty card may be played on the first turn (hearts or queen of spades)
+- No penalty card can be played on the first turn (hearts or queen of spades).
-- hearts cannot be led until they have been 'broken'
+- Hearts cannot be led until they have been 'broken'.
-    - you can unlock the hearts when you don't have the lead suit (for example someone plays clubs and you don't have any clubs)
+    - You can unlock the hearts when you don't have a card of the lead suit (for example someone plays clubs and you don't have any clubs).
-    - or if you only have hearts left in hand (if you're starting the round)
+    - Or if you only have hearts left in your hand (if you're starting the round).
-- each heart card adds 1 point, and the queen of spades 13 points
+- Each heart card adds 1 point, and the queen of spades 13 points.
-- if one player takes all the penalty cards, he gets no points and all the other opponents take 26 points
+- If one player takes all the penalty cards, he gets no points and all the other opponents take 26 points.
+- Right-clicking with the mouse, skips the move animation of the cards.

 Dependencies